cph-cachet/carp.sensing-flutter/carp_audio_package/README.md

   SamplingPackageRegistry.register(AudioSamplingPackage());
 `````

-**Note:** The audio and noise probe / measure *cannot* run at the same time, since they both make exclusive use of the microphone.
+> **NOTE:** The audio and noise probe / measure *cannot* run at the same time, since they both make exclusive use of the microphone.